skyrookcruiser/FurinaLC/README.md

 For any inquiries, please email southernbookhunter@gmail.com.

+Also, as stated in the license, there is no liability.
+This project breaks Limbus Company's Terms of Service, you have been warned.

 ## Getting Started

 This guide is Windows-oriented.
 If you use Linux, you already know how to set it all up, I'm sure.
 (I use arch btw.)